 Do you struggle with decluttering?
 If so, you’re in good company.
 I hated decluttering.
 I love my stuff!
-But I realised that my stuff was literally costing me money after travelling with my family for 15 months and paying nearly $4000 in storage fees.
+But I realised that my stuff was literally costing me money after travelling around the world with my husband and son for 15 months and paying nearly $4000 in storage fees.

-My husband and I decided to downsize our house to a smaller home after we returned from travelling.
+My husband and I decided to downsize to a smaller home after we returned.
 We reasoned that we’d lived well in cruise ship cabins, hotel rooms and small European apartments, so we didn’t need a whole lot of space.

 Then we opened up our storage unit and our idealist hopes were deflated.
-We moved into an 860 square foot duplex, after living in a 1300 square foot home with a separate garage and shed.
+We downsized to an 860 square foot duplex, previous to our trip we had lived in (and filled up) a 1300 square foot home with a separate garage and shed.
 To say we were overwhelmed with stuff is an understatement.

 - 6 Simple Ways to Declutter Your Life